-The School of Cities’ initial focus in 2021-2022 is on climate, justice, and cities, and we seek to fund research from different disciplines that crosscut these areas.
-We invite proposals for grants of up to $75,000 from University of Toronto faculty and postdoctoral fellows who are interested in pursuing policy-relevant research and working with SofC staff to maximize their policy impact.
-Proposals are due November 7, 2021, with decisions to be made by December 10, 2021.
+The School of Cities’ focus in 2022-2023 is on Migration, Belonging and Thriving, and we seek to fund research from different disciplines that crosscut the areas of migration, belonging, and thriving or that tackle the interactions between these areas.
+We invite proposals for grants of up to $75,000 from University of Toronto faculty and postdoctoral fellows from the humanities, social and natural sciences, and engineering.
+Proposals are due January 16, 2023, with decisions to be made by late March, 2023.

 About the School of Cities

 The Principal Investigator must be a faculty member at the University of Toronto (tenure or teaching stream); we will also consider applications from postdoctoral scholars with a letter of support from a faculty member.
 Applicants must be in residence at the University of Toronto and not on leave during the grant period.
-We will give strong preference to multidisciplinary teams, and will also prioritize junior faculty members and faculty from disciplines previously under-represented at the School of Cities.
+Preference will be given to junior faculty members and faculty from disciplines previously underrepresented at the School of Cities.

 To apply, complete the application package below to submit it to firstname.lastname@example.org:

 - your interest and experience related to the School of Cities’ mission;

 - a statement on how you embed equity, diversity, and inclusion in your research practice;

 - a short abstract (500 words) of the research project.

 2. Short, itemized budget with budget justification, including other sources of funding